SCKelemen/cpkg/README.md

 cpkg supports multiple modules from the same repository, with two modes:

+**Note**: cpkg currently supports only a single `cpkg.yaml` manifest file per repository (at the root).
+Unlike Go's `go.mod`, cpkg does not support multiple manifest files in subdirectories.
+This may be improved in future releases.

 #### 1. Versioned Submodules (For Repos You Control)

 If you control the repository, you can create tags for each submodule: